aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-widget-annotation/_index.md

 type: docs
 weight: 80
 url: /net/add-widget-annotation/
+description: This page describes how to add widget annotations to PDF documents with Aspose.PDF for .NET.
+The example of code snippet shows how to create buttons for the PDF file.
 ---

 Interactive forms use [Widget Annotations](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/widgetannotation) to represent the appearance of fields and to manage user interactions.